 Employees with poor driving records expose our company to potentially significant liability.
-We will only allow the use of our company vehicles, and the operation of non-company owned vehicles on company business by those drivers who are qualified to drive based on the following criteria:
+We will only allow the use of company vehicles, and the operation of non-company owned vehicles on company business by those drivers who are qualified to drive based on the following criteria:

-- Drivers must provide proof of a valid driver's license for the vehicle to be operated which may include a Commercial Driver's License - Drivers must have an acceptable Motor Vehicle Record (MVR Policy Appendix A) - Driver will be subject to an annual MVR - Drivers must be on the company's approved driver list - Employee will be alcohol/drug tested at hire, randomly, for cause and post incident in accordance with our Company Substance Free Policy.
+- Drivers must provide proof of a valid driver's license for the vehicle to be operated which may include a Commercial Driver's License - Drivers must have an acceptable Motor Vehicle Driving Record (MVDR Policy Appendix A) - Drivers will be subject to an annual MVDR review - Drivers must be on the company's approved driver list - Employees will be alcohol/drug tested at hire, randomly, for cause and post incident in accordance with our Company Substance Free Policy.

-Employees who are assigned company vehicles or who regularly operate personal vehicles on company business are expected to maintain acceptable driving records, per our company's Motor Vehicle Policy.
+Employees who are assigned company vehicles or who regularly operate personal vehicles on company business are expected to maintain acceptable driving records, per the company's Motor Vehicle Policy.

-Motor Vehicle RecordPolicy
+Motor Vehicle Record Policy